-Warsaw, Poland – Polish bishops weighed in on the controversy surrounding IKEA’s local Krakow branch after the Swedish retailer fired an employee for anti-LGBT comments.
+Warsaw, Poland – Polish bishops weighed in on the controversy surrounding the local Krakow branch of IKEA after the Swedish retailer fired an employee for anti-LGBT comments.

 In a statement released during the week-end, Polish bishops strongly came out against IKEA, accusing the company of “LGBT indoctrination”.

 “From the point of view of the law and above all the propriety and common sense, it is unacceptable to attack the IKEA employee who refused LGBT indoctrination in the workplace”, they commented.